FernandoLH7/Laboratorio_LRT4102/Lab3/Reporte_3.md

 - This code demonstrates a fully functional position and orientation control system for a Turtlesim robot using proportional control.
 It combines real-time pose tracking, user interaction, Euclidean distance calculation, and angle normalization to achieve precise turtle movement in a simulation.
 ---

+## Velocity Mapping and Error-to-Command Translation

+To ensure the turtle moves effectively toward the target, it is necessary to map the position errors both in distance and orientation into velocity commands.
+This mapping transforms the spatial differences into actionable motion through a proportional control law.
+The linear velocity v is assigned based on the Distance to Goal (DTG), causing the turtle to move faster when it's farther from the goal and to slow down smoothly as it approaches.
+Similarly, the angular velocity ω depends on the difference between the turtle's current heading and the Angle to Goal (ATG), allowing it to rotate toward the target direction.
+This mapping ensures that motion remains stable and responsive, avoiding abrupt movements.
+The proportional constants Kp and Kθ serve as gains that control how aggressively the turtle reacts to these errors.
+Fine tuning these gains is crucial to achieving both precision and smoothness in the trajectory.

 ## Conclusions

 This laboratory provided practical experience with coordinate geometry and control systems using ROS and Turtlesim.
 We successfully implemented two control strategies: